Kyagara/equinox/README.md

 I was recommended [Alex Pliutau](https://www.youtube.com/watch?v=evorkFq3Y5k)'s video on youtube and got curious about other aspects like tests, I decided to make a client for the Riot Games API since I am more familiar with it.

+I am avoiding using other packages like [resty](https://github.com/go-resty/resty) instead of the `http` package go provides to improve my golang knowledge, currently just using [testify](https://github.com/stretchr/testify).

 ## TODO

-### Improve project structure

-I think the best approach for this project would be to separate Riot games in modules, although I am not certain on how I would implement this yet.
-Currently, even if I supported just LOL endpoints, the project would quickly become a mess to navigate.
-This problem should be solved before I even try to implement other endpoints.

 ### Tests

-I am not sure if tests are 'good enough', I am just checking if errors are Nil and the response is NotNil using [testify](https://github.com/stretchr/testify).
+I am not sure if tests are 'good enough', I am just checking if errors are `Nil` and the response is `NotNil` using `testify`.

+### Rate limiting

+There's no rate limiting capability as of yet, I'd like to implement this before expanding endpoints coverage.

+### Logging

+There's no logging or 'debugging mode'.